How Packed Is It, Really?: Conclusions

 Another important property of the new algorithm is that it does not require the input segments to form a curve.
 It is natural to conjecture that in the plane, if the input is a polygon curve that does not self intersect, then one should be able to $(1+\eps)$-approximate the congestion in near linear time.
 We leave this as an open problem for further research.

-As mentioned above, the constant in the approximation quality of the new algorithm is not pretty.
-By $\eps$-shifting the quadtrees (thus, using $O(1/\eps^d)$ quadtrees in $d$ dimensions), one could reduce the approximation factor, probably by a factor of two.
-However, the resulting constant is still quite large.
+As mentioned above, the constant in the approximation quality of the new algorithm is not pretty (currently $42$).
 Reducing the constant further while keeping the running time near-linear is an interesting problem for future research.